Cohost onboarding

 Your opinion is highly relevant.
 It should not dominate.
 The guest's voice gets the most room.
 Yours is the second-most-important voice in the room.

-Sam runs the recording reminder in the cold open: viewers see the live stream is being recorded, and if anyone joins on-camera (e.g. through audience-invite features later), they are reminded that everything from that moment is captured.
+The recording notice.
+Sam runs the recording reminder in the cold open: viewers see the livestream is being recorded, and anyone joining on-camera is reminded that everything from that moment is captured.
 You do not need to repeat this.
-If a guest asks mid-show whether something is on the record, the answer is yes — Riverside records from session start to disconnect.
+If a guest asks mid-show whether something is on the record, the answer is yes, from join to disconnect on either platform.

 It happens.
 Power blip, network failure, sudden tech failure.
 If Sam disappears mid-show: